VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/HEOExporter_Tutorial.en.md

+## Export Field
-HEOExporter is one of the tools included in VketCloudSDK, and can export ".heo", a 3D object file format dedicated to VketCloud.
+Export Field is one of the tools included in VketCloudSDK, and can export ".heo", a 3D object file format dedicated to VketCloud.
 It is mainly used to export model data as .heo.

 ## Preparing the scene
 Place an empty object and give it any name.
 Let's call it "VketCloudSample" here.
 This name will be used for the .heo file name when exported.